kubernetes-sigs/llm-instance-gateway/docs/proposals/002-api-proposal/proposal.md

 // TargetModel represents a deployed model or a LoRA adapter.
 The
-// TargetModelName is expected to match the name of the LoRA adapter
+// Name field is expected to match the name of the LoRA adapter
 // (or base model) as it is registered within the model server.
 Inference
 // Gateway assumes that the model exists on the model server and is the
 // responsibility of the user to validate a correct match.
 Should a model fail